My 10-day Vipassana Retreat: A Journey Through Pain and Self-Observation

 The first morning I woke up to the sound of a bell ringing, got dressed quickly and then waited for the second call at 4:30 AM.
 But it turned out that I actually hadn’t heard the first call at 4:00 AM, so was at least half an hour behind in my schedule.

-Of course, I got lost, and had to ask a staff member where to go.
+Of course, I got lost and had to ask a staff member where to go.
 Not the best start to my 10-day Vipassana retreat!

 I arrived at the Dhamma Hall late, and everyone was already there meditating.
 I sat down quickly on two cushions, which were made of the same thin material as the mattress in my room, and started to observe my respiration.

 But my first two hours of sitting were very painful!
-I could sit cross-legged for no longer than 10min before my back started hurting very much.
+I could sit cross-legged for no longer than 10 minutes before my back started hurting very much.

 All the while, I was changing positions to try to find one that I could sustain for longer without feeling pain in my back…